 Are we a good fit?

-Are you fed up with their current situation and are determined to change it.
+- are fed up with their current situation and are determined to create genuine lasting change.

 If this sounds like you, then we may be a good fit for working together.
 Now here is my story and all the other good stuff you normally find on the ‘about page’…